uqlibrary/technology-training/Python/python_intro.md

 round(otherNumber)
 ```

-Functions always have parentheses behind their name, and they can take one or several **arguments**, or none at all.
+Functions always have parentheses behind their name, and they can take one or several **arguments**, or none at all, depending on what they can do, and how the user wants to use them.

 Here, we use two arguments to modify the default behaviour of the `round()` function: